jturazzi/php_pdo_informix_linux/README.md

 ## Compile PDO Informix

-Run the compile.sh script in the stuff folder.
+Run the install_compile_pdo_informix.sh script in the stuff folder.

-You can also run the install script in the stuff folder to install the informix SDK on the server.
+You can also run the install_informix_sdk.sh in the stuff folder to install the informix SDK on the server.

 You will only need to download the SDK from the IBM website.